-New draft provisions at CTA09/S849AB - AD extend the market value rule in relation to transfers (CTA09/S845) to licences of intangible assets granted between related parties.
-These provisions will ensure that related parties cannot convey the economic benefit of an intangible fixed asset and obtain a tax advantage by manipulating the price of a licence.
-The licence price will now be compared to the market value of the licence.
-This change is intended to be effective from 22 November 2017.
+FA18/S21 introduced new legislation at CTA09/S849AB – AD.
+This extends the market value rule used in CTA09/S845 to a licence in respect of an intangible asset granted between related parties.
+These rules ensure that related parties cannot convey the economic benefit of an intangible fixed asset by means of a licence, and obtain a tax advantage by manipulating the price of that licence.
+This change is effective from 22 November 2017.

 When the rule applies

 - to companies granting a licence in respect of an intangible fixed asset to a related party at less than market value (CTA09/S849AB(2)), or

 - to companies who have been granted a licence in respect of an intangible fixed asset by a related party at above market value (CTA09/S849AB(3)).